jdbowman/sim/simsky/README.md

 To build the programs, you must first compile HEALPix c++ library and edit the Makefile in the main directory to point to the HEALPix library.

-KNOWN BUGS
+Known Bugs
 ----------
-[] Source clustering algorithm in srcgen is not working vert well.
+[ ] Source clustering algorithm in srcgen is not working vert well.
 The program produce an output map with recurring clustering pattern